 Getting submittals approved on time is crucial to ensure a project is on schedule.
 To ensure they are on track, status updates, and reports are frequently requested from the project engineer managing them.

 Previously, the manual and fragmented system to create, track, and approve submittals have been inefficient and a manual process.
-But now, but not there are more tools available to help you streamline submittals, saving enormous amounts of time and resources.
+But now, there are more tools available to help you streamline submittals, saving enormous amounts of time and resources.

 If you’re looking to automate and standardize submittals on your project, consider adopting industry-specific tools from Autodesk Construction Cloud.
 By using the right software as a tool to help move submittals along, you can get to construction faster with a reduced risk of error, delays, and cost overruns.